-England ends quarantine for vaccinated visitors from US, EU
+England, Scotland end quarantine for vaccinated from US, EU

-LONDON (AP) — Fully vaccinated travelers from the United States and much of Europe will be able to enter England without quarantining starting next week, the U.K. government said Wednesday — a move welcomed by Britain’s ailing travel industry.
+LONDON (AP) — Fully vaccinated travelers from the United States and much of Europe will be able to enter England and Scotland without quarantining starting next week, U.K. officials said Wednesday — a move welcomed by Britain’s ailing travel industry.

-The British government said people who have received both doses of a vaccine approved by the FDA in the U.S. or the European Medicines Agency, which regulates drugs for the European Union and several other countries, will be able to take pre- and post-arrival coronavirus tests instead of self-isolating for 10 days.
+The British government said people who have received both doses of a vaccine approved by the FDA in the U.S. or the European Medicines Agency, which regulates drugs for the European Union and several other countries, will be able to take pre- and post-arrival coronavirus tests instead of self-isolating for 10 days after entering England.

-There is one exception: France, which the U.K. has dubbed a higher risk because of the presence of the beta variant of the coronavirus.
-Visitors from France will continue to face quarantine when arriving in England.
+The Scottish government, which sets its own health policy, made the same decision.
+Wales and Northern Ireland haven’t announced what they plan to do.

-Currently only people who have been vaccinated in Britain can skip 10 days of quarantine when arriving from most of Europe or North America.
+Only people who have been vaccinated in Britain can currently skip 10 days of quarantine when arriving from most of Europe or North America.

-The rule change takes effect at 4 a.m.
-U.K. time (0300 GMT) on Monday and applies to England.
-Scotland, Wales and Northern Ireland will decide whether to follow suit.
+There is one exception to the rule change: France, which the U.K. has dubbed a higher risk because of the presence of the beta variant of the coronavirus.
+Visitors from France will continue to face quarantine.

 Heathrow Airport chief executive John Holland-Kaye said the government had made the “right decision.”
 British Airways also welcomed the moved, but urged the government to go farther and ease restrictions on visitors from more countries.